-- (i) any such money or property; - (ii) any transaction concerning it; - (iii) the parties to any such transaction; and - (c) any fact or matter upon which any such suspicion or belief is based." - 223.
-Where the MLRO considers that a disclosure should be made urgently (for example, where the client's relevant product is already part of a current investigation), initial notification to the FIS may be made by telephone. - 224.
+- (a) any money or property; - (b) any transaction concerning such money or property; and - (c) the parties to any such transaction. - 224.
+Where the MLRO considers that a disclosure should be made urgently (for example, where the client's prescribed product is already part of a current investigation), initial notification to the FIS may be made by telephone. - 225.
 In addition to the requirements of Regulation 14 for the keeping of records of internal reports a prescribed business must also maintain a register of all disclosures made to the FIS pursuant to this paragraph.
-Such register must contain details of: - the date of the disclosure; - the person who made the disclosure; - the person(s) to whom the disclosure was forwarded; and - a reference by which supporting evidence is identifiable. - 225.
-To aid communication with the FIS, it may be useful for a prescribed business to cross reference their files with the reference number provided by the FIS. - 226.
+Such register must contain details of: - the date of the disclosure; - the person who made the disclosure; - the person(s) to whom the disclosure was forwarded; and - a reference by which supporting evidence is identifiable. - 226.
+To aid communication with the FIS, it may be useful for a prescribed business to cross reference its files with the reference number provided by the FIS. - 227.
 The register of disclosures should be reviewed and updated periodically to reflect the current position of each disclosure and of the business relationship.
-The prescribed business should at the time of the review consider whether further communication with the FIS is appropriate. - 227.
+The prescribed business should at the time of the review consider whether further communication with the FIS is appropriate. - 228.
 A prescribed business must consider whether the nature of the particular suspicion which has been triggered is such that all the assets of the business relationship are potentially suspect.
-Where it is not possible to separate the assets which are suspicious from the legitimate funds, it will be necessary to carefully consider all future transactions or activities, and the nature of the continuing relationship and to implement an appropriate risk based strategy. - 228.
-It is for each prescribed business (or group) to consider whether (in addition to any disclosure made in Guernsey) its vigilance policy should require the MLRO to report suspicions within the prescribed business (or group), for example, to the compliance department at Head Office.
+Where it is not possible to separate the assets which are suspicious from the legitimate funds, it will be necessary to carefully consider all future transactions or activities, and the nature of the continuing relationship and to implement an appropriate risk based strategy. - 229.
+It is for each prescribed business (or group) to consider whether (in addition to any disclosure made in Guernsey) the MLRO should report suspicions within the prescribed business (or group), for example, to the compliance department at Head Office.
 A report to Head Office, the parent or group does not remove the requirement also to disclose suspicions to the FIS.